Friday 13th September 2013

 £35.00 - £60.00

-With her upcoming recording projects and touring engagements, Patti can look at her latest accomplishments with much justifiable pride.
-She continues to create milestones in an incredible career; a further testament to her status as a member of that rare breed: a true artist whose creativity knows no limits.
+Live, Patti is a confident, elegant and entertaining performer who continues to create milestones in her incredible career; a further testament to her status as a member of that rare breed: a true artist whose creativity knows no limits.

-Tell us what you think of Patti Austin below..
+Tell us what you think of Patti Austin: "Ella now and Then" below..